Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 If you do experience mid-life or menopausal weight gain, it’s completely understandable in our culture to feel strongly compelled to try to “do something” in response.

 Unfortunately, we live in a culture that equates thinness with health, ageing with decline and discipline with virtue.
 You’ve probably seen these kind of shaming sales messages online: “Melt Menopause Belly Fat Fast!”, “Reset Your Hormones and Drop 2 Dress Sizes” or “Fight Ageing and Get Your Body Back”.
-Within the diet culture framework, weight gain is frequently misinterpreted as a lapse in willpower.

 So, in a bid to tackle body changes, many women can find themselves toggling between episodes of self-imposed “clean eating,” intermittent fasting, calorie counting, carb restriction or intense exercise - along with moments of rebellion, emotional eating or overwhelm.